U.S. Marshals Museum in Fort Smith announces $1 million commitment from charitable foundation

-FORT SMITH -- The U.S. Marshals Museum Foundation announced Wednesday it received a $1 million commitment from the Willard and Pat Walker Charitable Foundation to help finish capital fundraising for the soon-to-open museum.
+FORT SMITH -- The U.S. Marshals Museum Foundation has received a $1 million commitment from the Willard and Pat Walker Charitable Foundation to help finish capital fundraising for the soon-to-open museum.

-The museum's education hub, serving all 94 federal judicial districts, will be named the Willard and Pat Walker National Learning Center in honor of the contribution, according to a Wednesday news release.
+The museum's education hub, serving all 94 federal judicial districts, will be named the Willard and Pat Walker National Learning Center in honor of the contribution, according to a news release Wednesday.
 The museum announced last month it would open July 1.

 Susan Neyman, the museum's chief development officer and foundation president, said in the news release the Walker family's support will guarantee the museum's continued focus on education after it opens.